 Newspaper photo editors work with other editorial editors to determine how photographs and stories will be displayed in the newspaper.
 They decide how much space is needed for photos and which photographs will be used on the front page or on the newspaper's website.
 Also, photo editors oversee newspaper photographers in newsroom operations.

-According to the U.S. Bureau of Labor Statistics (BLS), there were about 50,070 photographers in 2015, not including a large number of self-employed workers.
+According to the U.S. Bureau of Labor Statistics (BLS), there were about 49,560 photographers in 2018, not including a large number of self-employed workers.
 Salaried photographers, which include news photographers, mostly worked for professional, scientific or technical services, broadcasting and newspapers.
-The BLS stated that employment of photographers is expected to grow 3% between 2014 and 2024.
+The BLS stated that employment of photographers is expected to decline 6% between 2018 and 2028.
 There will be an increased demand for digital images due to expanding online versions of newspapers, magazines and journals.

-The industries that employed the most photographers in 2015 were other professional, scientific and technical services, radio and television broadcasting and newspapers, according to the BLS.
-The top paying industries were aerospace product and parts manufacturing, followed by the motion picture and video industries.
-The states with the highest employment of photographers in May 2015 were California, Florida, New York, Texas and Illinois, according to the BLS.
+The industries that employed the most photographers in 2018 were other professional, scientific and technical services, radio and television broadcasting and newspapers, according to the BLS.
+The top paying industries were aerospace product and parts manufacturing, followed by local government.
+The states with the highest employment of photographers in May 2018 were California, Florida, New York, Texas and Illinois, according to the BLS.

 As the Internet becomes the main source for news, photographers must keep up with advancing technology, multimedia tools and platforms.
 News photographers and photo editors must have video skills to stream live footage onto a newspaper's website.
 Photo galleries and slideshows with audio are also being added to online newspapers, requiring good computer skills for newspaper photographers and photo editors.